Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Function body $b$ is optional; if it is ommited, a function declaration creates an *abstract* function, which does not have an implementation.
 This is allowed only inside an [abstract classifier declaration][Classifier declaration].
 If a function body $b$ is present, it should evaluate to type $B$ which should satisfy $B <: R$.

-A parameterized function declaration consists of five main parts
+A parameterized function declaration consists of five main parts.

 * name $f$
 * type parameter list $T_1, \ldots, T_m$